AkkiSaysChill/Easy-Script/README.md

 ```

 ## Updates :
-* added owasp juice shop installer
-* you can now scan for xss vulnerability
+* improve setup.sh file
-* now you can create payloads and keylogger
+* you cannot create payloads and keylogger because it was causing error
 * fix some errors